shuffle-project/melvin-asr/docs/streaming-architecture.md

 # Real Time Streaming Transcription Architecture

-In this file we discuss and evaluate ways for building a real-time streaming solution.
+In this file we discuss ways for building a real-time streaming solution.

 ## Transcription Workflow